Amazon is winning the smart home speaker battle.

-Typically, handling followup messages mean tracking the conversation state in your bot or Skill’s logic system, then handling the intent from the NLP system in various ways depending on where the user is in the conversation flow.
+Typically, handling followup messages mean tracking the conversation state in your bot or Skill’s logic system, then handling the intent from the NLP system from Alexa in various ways depending on where the user is in the conversation flow.
 It’s a clumsy, but necessary technique in most systems.

 But we know that conversations can be handled a little more elegantly than that.